Terminal World

-Terminal World is a 2010 science fiction novel by Welsh author Alastair Reynolds (ISBN 978-0-575-07718-8).
-It is a standalone novel set in the distant future, and it chronicles the journey of Quillon, a pathologist forced into exile.
+Terminal World is a 2010 science fiction novel by Welsh author Alastair Reynolds.
+It is a standalone novel set in the distant future, which chronicles the journey of Quillon, a pathologist forced into exile.
 The Gollancz hardcover edition of the book was published in March 2010 in the United Kingdom.
 The Ace Books hardcover edition was published in June 2010 in the United States.

 Setting

 The novel is set in an unspecified distant future.
 Human civilization is largely confined to the city of Spearpoint, home to more than 30 million people.
 Spearpoint (colloquially called the Godscraper) is built on the surface of a vast artificial spire made of a nameless, nearly impermeable black substance.
 Both Spearpoint and its surroundings are divided into zones: regions of space-time that exist at different energy states.
 Different zones support different levels of technology, and humans require periodic drug treatments to survive outside their native zone.
 Within Spearpoint itself, individual zones designate different precincts within the city; further away, they become much larger, with some on the opposite side of the world encompassing entire geographic regions.
 Spearpoint consists of six precincts of ascending technological advancement: Horsetown, Steamville, Neon Heights, Circuit City, the cybertowns/cyborg polities, and the Celestial Levels.
 Deep inside Spearpoint's spire is a theorized core, called the Mire or the Eye of God, near which the zones become exponentially smaller.

 Beyond Spearpoint is the Outzone, the rest of the world.
 The terrain is primarily a vast, sparsely forested plain crisscrossed by ancient roads, disused railways, and the semaphore towers responsible for relaying communication between Spearpoint and the towns.
 Bodies of water like the Long Gash and the Old Sea are rapidly receding, and the world itself is becoming colder.
 In this harsh land, travelers must contend with Carnivorgs, cybernetic canine-like creatures who prey on people for their brain tissue, and the Skullboys, land pirates that create havoc and anarchy for the sheer thrill of it and because of imperfect zone drugs.
 These are obtained from the Carnivorgs in return for victims to be robbed of their brain tissue.

 Opposing the Skullboys is Swarm, a conglomeration of several hundred airships that formerly served as Spearpoint's military arm, before splitting from the city over a thousand years previously.
 They have retained a highly militaristic way of life, though with elements of democracy, voting by flags (one per airship) on important matters.
 They view Spearpointers with great suspicion, possible spies and saboteurs.
 Other inhabitants of the Outzone they view as just inferior, apart from the Skullboys who are bitter foes.
 There is internal division about how best to deal with them.